Virginia-iGEM/igem-wikiscraper/README.md

 ### Terminal

 These commands should work for Ubuntu.
-For Windows or any
+For Windows, substitute `pip` for `pip3`.
+For Mac or other UNIXes, you're on your own.

 ```bash
 pip3 install igemwikiscraper